Eurylaimides

-Eurylaimides (Old World suboscines) is a clade of passerine birds that are distributed in tropical regions around the Indian Ocean and a single American species, the sapayoa.
-This group is divided into five families.
+Eurylaimides (Old World suboscines) is a clade of passerine birds that are distributed in tropical regions around the Indian Ocean, as well as an inland African species, Grauer's broadbill, and a single American species, the sapayoa.
+This group is divided into five families and three superfamilies.
 The families listed here are those recognised by the International Ornithologists' Union (IOC).